| Musicians' Health Scotland | ![]() |

 Dystonia is a very difficult condition to treat successfully, and recovery is more often partial than complete.
 Many musicians affected by dystonia are unable to continue their professional career.

 However, several treatment protocols exist, aiming at reversing these neurological changes taking place in the brain.
-Patrice has recently started a research study with a few bagpipers, two guitar players, two flute players, and an oboe player affected by focal hand dystonia.
-The study has been approved by the Ethics Committee at Glasgow Caledonian University, and data collection has now started.
+Patrice has completed a research study with a few bagpipers, two guitar players, two flute players, and an oboe player affected by focal hand dystonia.
+The first study was completed in 2010, and the 4-year long-term follow-up of this study was completed in March 2012.